John Wall Callcott

-John Wall Callcott (20 November 1766 – 15 May 1821) was an eminent English composer.
+John Wall Callcott (20 November 1766 – 15 May 1821) was an English composer.

 Callcott was born in Kensington, London.
 He was a pupil of Haydn, and is celebrated mainly for his glee compositions and catches.
 In the best known of his catches he ridiculed Sir John Hawkins' History of Music.
 Although ill-health prevented Callcott from completing his Musical Dictionary, His Musical Grammar (1806) remained in use throughout the 19th century.

 His glees number at least 100, of which 8 won prizes.
 Callcott set lyrics by leading poets of his day, including Thomas Gray, Sir Walter Scott, Thomas Chatterton, Robert Southey and Ossian.
 They include (selective list):